Dual Enrollment FAQ's

 In the case of extenuating circumstances, Gallatin College does allow for a few later dual enrollments, but all students must meet the Admissions Office deadline: the fifth class day of the new semester, as indicated by the MSU academic calendar.
 For further information or clarification, please contact the Gallatin College dual enrollment coordinator.

 Motivated high school juniors and seniors can take 100 or 200 level courses at Gallatin College for high school and college credit, and still pay the discounted or free tuition rate.

-Note: Some courses may be available for college credit only (not dual enrollment), may have additional course fees, and may require the purchase of textbook and/or other course materials.
+Note: Some courses available for college credit only (not dual enrollment), may have additional course fees, and may require the purchase of textbook and/or other course materials.

 Students can withdraw from dual enrollment, but they must first contact the Gallatin College coordinator in order to determine whether they will continue to take at least one other course for college credit, or if they plan to drop dual enrollment altogether.